Love from the Other Side

 "Love from the Other Side" is a song by American rock band Fall Out Boy, released on January 18, 2023, through Fueled by Ramen and DCD2.
-It was released as the lead single from the band's upcoming eighth studio album, So Much (for) Stardust.
+It was released as the lead single from the band's eighth studio album, So Much (for) Stardust.

 Background

 In December 2022, the band released began teasing a new song with claymation animation.
 The band also created a website called sendingmylovefromtheotherside.com.
 "Love from the Other Side" was announced on January 11, 2023.
 The song was released on January 18 and the band confirmed the album title, So Much (for) Stardust, and release date for March 24, 2023.
 The song marks a return to releasing music under Fueled by Ramen, with their last release under the label being Take This to Your Grave.
 It was also announced that the song and album were produced by Neal Avron, making it the first time Fall Out Boy had worked with him since Folie à Deux.

 Vocalist Patrick Stump discussed choosing the song as the lead single:

 On the same day the song was released, lead guitarist Joe Trohman announced that he would be taking a break from the band to focus on his mental health, and would return to the band in the future.